vrao423/CustomDynamicTypeFont/README.md

 #### Cocoapods
 #### Git Submodule
 #### Manual
- Just drag UIFont+RSCustom.h/.m and customFont.plist to your project.
+ Clone this repository and drag UIFont+RSCustom.h/.m and customFont.plist to your project.

 ---------
 Usage
 ---------

 #### Adding Custom Fonts
-Adding a Custom Font is a easy process but can be hard to diagnose if proper care is not taken.
+Adding a Custom Font is a easy process but can be hard to diagnose if improperly done.
 ##### Add Fonts to Target

-Drag your ttf font file to the project and make sure you add the font to the target
+Drag your font file to the project and make sure you add the font to the target
 ![Check Target Membership](/images/target_membership.png)

 ##### Add Fonts to info.plist